Call Today For A Consultation | 866-334-2614

 If you have minor children, you should have an estate plan.
 If you want to determine who will inherit your assets, you need an estate plan.
 If you are worried about becoming unable to make or communicate important decisions as you age, estate planning is right for you.
 If you want to leave a legacy through charitable giving, an estate planning lawyer can help with that, too.

-At Frisella Neilson, APC, in San Diego, we want to assist you in passing on your legacy through thoughtful, values-based planning.
+At the law firm of Frisella Neilson, APC, in San Diego, we want to assist you in passing on your legacy through thoughtful, values-based planning.
 We are acutely aware of the reasons most people tend to wait for an emergency to settle their affairs.
 Our experienced estate planning attorneys are dedicated to taking the complexities and uncertainties out of the life-planning equation so that our clients can have peace of mind.

 We can create an estate plan for you that includes the pieces you need.
 This can include: